joeclark-phd/data-engineers-manual/manuscript/chapter06.md

 cases.
-Jacques Bertin, a French cartographer, mapped the features of graphics to the way a human eye interprets them in a monumental work called *Semiologie Graphique* in 1967, and his work has been the guide for almost all researchers in information visualizaiton since.
+Jacques Bertin, a French cartographer, mapped the features of graphics to the way a human eye interprets them in a monumental work called *Semiologie Graphique* in 1967, and his work has been the guide for almost all researchers in information visualization since.

 ## Iterating toward enlightenment